baconapplications/pi-hole-utilities/README.md

     www.duck.com,safe.duckduckgo.com
     pixabay.com,safesearch.pixabay.com
     ```
+* restart pi-hole via web admin -> settings -> restart system
+* log into pi-hole web admin and confirm all is well
+* set up local machine to use new pi-hole as DNS and test
+* set up router to use pi-hole as DNS and disable DHCP so pi-hole will act as DNS server

 ## General Pi Hole Set Up - Manual

-* install pi-hole via `curl -sSL https://install.pi-hole.net | bash` see https://docs.pi-hole.net/main/basic-install/ for more info
+* install pi-hole via `curl -sSL https://install.pi-hole.net | bash` - see https://docs.pi-hole.net/main/basic-install/ for more info
 * create root /data directory
     ```
     sudo mkdir /data